 Autumn

 Trekking in Nepal is most fun when the Manaslu Circuit adventure takes place in September, October, or November.
 The greenery is greener following the monsoon, and the temperature is perfect for walks—not hot or cold.
-The amazing mountain view is most stunning once the monsoon has totally cleaned the air.
-This is the most often used trekking season in Nepal; 45% of the visitors finish their path.
-Observed one to seven days, Dashain,Tihar/Dipawali, Chhath, and Manirimdu are the main autumnal celebrations.Thus, you get a great chance to celebrate the event with the people while trekking in the mountains.
+The wonderful mountain view is the most stunning.
+Wonderful!
+The monsoon has totally cleaned the air.
+This month is the most often used trekking season in Nepal; 45% of the visitors finish their path.
+Observed one to seven days, Dashain,Tihar/Dipawali, Chhath, and Manirimdu are the main autumnal celebrations.
+Thus, you get a wonderful chance to celebrate the event with the people while trekking in the mountains.

-Manaslu offers various side-trip paths where you may quickly spend the other days enjoying celebration.
-You may visit the Kal Tal from Prok Village, Serang Monastery at Nubri, Hiunchuli Base Camp and Henang Monastery,Phung Gyen Gumba from Shayla, Manaslu Advance Base Camp (4,800 m) from Samagaun, and tour the Tibet border at Ruila Pass (4998 m) from Samdo village during the extended days on the trek.
-This qualifies the Manaslu Circuit Trek as a 14- to 18-day journey.
+Manaslu offers various side-trip paths where you may quickly spend the other days enjoying the celebration.
+You may visit the Kal Tal from Prok Village, Serang Monastery at Nubri, Hiunchuli Base Camp and Henang Monastery,Phung Gyen Gumba from Shayla, Manaslu Advance Base Camp (4,800 m) from Samagaun, and tour the Tibet border at Ruila Pass (4,998 m) from Samdo village during the extended days on the trek.
+This elevation gain qualifies the Manaslu Circuit Trek as a 14- to 18-day journey.
 Over the course of the 14-day Manaslu Circuit Trek, the distance travelled is roughly 175 km.

 Traveling Through Weather Expectations